 Instructions

-- n a small bowl add 1uke warm water, yeast and 1 tsp sugar mix well and set aside.
+- n a small bowl add 1uke warm water, yeast and 1 teaspoon sugar mix well and set aside.

 - In a kitchen aid mixer bowl add yeast-sugar mixture and then milk.
 To this add oil.
 Then add flour, salt, rest of sugar and process the dough for about 10 minutes using the dough kneading hook.
 If you choose to knead by hand, knead the dough in the bowl for 15 minutes Turn the dough out onto a floured surface and knead for about five minutes more.
 The dough should be very soft.
 If it’s too firm, knead in another tablespoon of olive oil until smooth.